sympy/sympy/doc/src/modules/combinatorics/pc_groups.rst

 * `x_0^{-1}x_1x_0`

-One thing to note is same group can have different pcgs due to variying derived_series which, results in different polycyclic presentations.
+One thing to note is same self can have different pcgs due to variying derived_series which, results in different polycyclic presentations.

 >>> from sympy.combinatorics.named_groups import SymmetricGroup